 4. Add the following two lines to the configuration file (or modify them if they already exist):

+'''

+globalconfig.euf-service.customization.theme="light"

+'''

-''' globalconfig.euf-service.customization.theme="light" globalconfig.euf-service.customization.button-background-colour="#4C4C4C" '''
+globalconfig.euf-service.customization.button-background-colour="#4C4C4C"

-5. Save your changes and guit the vi editor by typing in:
+- 5. Save your changes and quit the vi editor by typing in:

-:wc
+- :wq

+- 6. Restart the Portal: